 Abstract

-This contribution draws the attention of TSAG to agreements made during WTSA-12 discussions on restructuring, and requests TSAG to seek information from ITU T study groups in line with those agreements for its meeting in 2014.
+This contribution draws the attention of TSAG to agreements made during WTSA-12 discussions on restructuring, and invites TSAG to seek information from certain ITU-T study groups in line with those agreements for its meeting in 2014.

 Introduction

 The CEPT contribution to WTSA-12 (Document 45 Add.
 1) proposed re-alignment of certain Questions between ITU-T study groups (see annex 1 to this contribution).
-The CEPT approach was also used in contributions to ITU-T study groups prior to WTSA-12 as a means of aligning the Questions in order to allow for efficiency of working.
+The CEPT approach was also used in contributions to ITU-T study groups prior to WTSA-12 as a means of aligning the Questions in order to allow for efficiency of working (see annex 2 to this contribution).
 It became clear during the discussions at WTSA that the CEPT contributions to the study groups had apparently generated some activity within the study groups to address the issues raised by CEPT.

 Discussion

 The CEPT contribution on re-aligning the Questions was based on an analysis of the inactivity in the study groups, specifically: